Homemade Arroz con Pollo

 up close of arroz con pollo in a pot with peas and olives

-Arroz Con Pollo Recipe
+You’ll love this Easy Arroz con Pollo Recipe

 side view of Mexican arroz con pollo garnished with cilantro

-• ROASTED RED BELL PEPPERS: these add yet another dimension of sweet and smoky flavor but are optional if you don’t want to purchase them or have them on hand.
-I use one 12 oz. jar roasted red bell peppers, drained and chopped for convenience.
-They are as easy as dump and simmer for added yum.
+• ROASTED RED BELL PEPPERS: ย These add a sweet and smoky flavor dimension but are optional if you donโ€™t want to purchase them or have them on hand.ย I use one 12 oz. jar of roasted red bell peppers, drained and chopped for convenience.ย

-• FIRE ROASTED DICED TOMATOES: I prefer fire roasted tomatoes due to their sweet smokiness but you can substitute with diced tomatoes if you can’t find or have fire roasted tomatoes on hand.
+• FIRE-ROASTED DICED TOMATOES: I prefer fire-roasted tomatoes due to their sweet smokiness, but you can substitute diced tomatoes if you canโ€™t find or have fire-roasted tomatoes on hand.

-• TOMATO PASTE: adds a concentrated tomato flavor essential to the overall dish.
+• TOMATO PASTE:ย Adds a concentrated tomato flavor essential to the overall dish. ย

-• PETITE PEAS: use frozen petite peas that have been thawed.
-Peas are optional but I think they add a needed pop of texture.
+• PETITE PEAS:ย Use frozen petite peas that have been thawed.ย Peas are optional, but I think they add a needed pop of texture.

-• OLIVES: I am not even an olive fan, but these pimento stuffed olives, enliven the whole dish with their tangy acidity.
-I highly recommend some sort of olives jarred in vinegar even if you’re not an olive fan – this might make one out of you – or at least for this Arroz con Pollo recipe.
+• OLIVES: ย I am not an olive fan, but these pimento-stuffed olives enliven the whole dish with tangy acidity.ย I highly recommend some olives jarred in vinegar even if youโ€™re not an olive fanโ€”this might make one out of youโ€”or at least for this recipe.

 top view of a piece of arroz con pollo made with chicken thighs